FowlerLab/Enrich2/docs/seqlib_config.rst

 * Counts File

-	Optional path to an HDF5 file that contains counts for this time point.
-Raw counts from that file will be copied into the HDF5 file created for this SeqLib.
+	Required for Counts File Mode.
+Path to an HDF5 file or tab-separated value file that contains counts for this time point.
+Raw counts from that file will be used for this SeqLib.
+If an HDF5 file is provided, all tables in the "raw/" group are copied.
 Sequence file parameters will be ignored.
+The file must have the suffix ".h5" for HDF5 or one of ".txt" ".tsv" or ".csv" for tab-separated value files.

+	.. note:: Tab-separated value files must have exactly two columns separated by a tab.
+The first line of the file must have the column heading "counts" preceded by a single tab character.
+The first column contains the barcode, identifier, or HGVS variant string depending on the type of raw counts required by the SeqLib type.
+The second column contains the count for that element.

 .. _sequence-file-seqlib-parameters: